janithpet/signaloid-bernoulli/README.md

 ## Known Issues
 - The doxygen documentation of the main page is slightly broken because it doesn't seem to easily parse the Latex equations, nor does it handle images correctly.
+- The [`docs/`](docs) folder can be automated into a Github Action so that any changes to the documentation is automatically updated.